Dozens arrested after mob storms Capitol; officials vow that more will be charged

 Sherwin said authorities “obviously” anticipate making more arrests as investigators develop information about additional suspects in coming days and months.
 He said a large amount of government paperwork along with electronic devices and other items were stolen from congressional offices during the disturbance, which “could have national security implications.”

 Sherwin also responded to criticism of the perception of how the mob scene was handled at the Capitol versus arrests that were made over the summer during Black Lives Matter protests.
-Sherwin said during 36 weeks over the summer, federal prosecutors processed 174 criminal cases.
+Sherwin said that during the summer, federal prosecutors processed 174 criminal cases.
 He said in just one day, his office charged 55 cases and expect more in the coming weeks and months.
 “I just want to give you a comparison to show how seriously we are taking this,” Sherwin said.
 “I don’t want that to get lost.”

 U.S. Capitol Police have been heavily criticized by law enforcement experts for the evident lack of preparedness by the 1,700-member department.
 On Thursday morning, in his first public statement about his department’s performance, Chief Steven Sund described his officers as “heroic” and praised their “professionalism and dedication.”
 Sund resigned later that evening.